-- 1.9.3 If there are no other Persons with an eligible licence of the same domain name with Priority Status (Category 1) then: - (1) that Person may apply to register the exact .au match of that domain name; and - (2) must do so no later than TBA. - 1.9.4 If the Person has not registered the licence in accordance with paragraph 1.9.1, then the name will be available for registration on a first come, first served basis.
+- 1.9.3 If there are no other Persons with an Eligible licence of the same domain name with Priority Status (Category 1) then: - (1) that Person may apply to register the exact .au match of that domain name; - (2) must do so no later than the Priority Closing Date. - 1.9.4 If the Person has not registered the licence in accordance with paragraph 1.9.1, then the name will be available for registration under the Licensing Rules. .